Be aware of Scammers! Balmers will never contact you via phone or email to confirm your reservation.

 The Swiss version of the Mac and Cheese.

-When the merchants crossed the Gothard with Italian pasta in their luggage, the alpine peasants quickly tasted it. they added potatoes, cream, and milk to the macaroni, thus the chalet macaroni was born.
+When the merchants crossed the Gotthard with Italian pasta in their luggage, the alpine peasants quickly tasted it.
+They added potatoes, cream, and milk to the macaroni; thus, the chalet macaroni was born.
 A kind of gratin made with potatoes, macaroni, cream, and onions.
 An accompaniment not to forget: applesauce.

 swiss food alpin macaroni